Make the Grade: Categories

 Most squares contained questions, which were played as toss-ups and were open to all three contestants.
 If a contestant answered correctly, they won that square and control of the board, and the category and grade level lit up on their desk.
-An incorrect response allowed either of the other two contestants a chance to buzz-in once the host had re-read the question.
-If no one answered correctly, the square turned black and could not be selected again.
+An incorrect response or running out of time allowed either of the other two contestants a chance to buzz-in once the host had re-read the question.
+If no one answered correctly, the square turned black and is out of play for the rest of the game.

 Several squares contained other items that altered the outcome of the game: